Go Back Up

 7. Keep accurate records

-8. Stay compliant in the insurance field by keeping their broker license current, learning new developments, and sharpening their sales skills
+8. Stay compliant in the insurance field by keeping their insurance broker license current, learning new developments, and sharpening their sales skills

 What qualifications does an insurance broker need?

 To pursue a career path as an insurance broker, it’s best to start by earning a college degree in insurance, business, economics, or finance.
+A college degree can give you a strong background and skills to help you excel in your role.
+According to Zippia, 64% of brokers have a Bachelor’s degree4.
+However, a college degree isn’t required.

 Why are insurance brokers important for consumers?